 Newly-minted homebuyers typically stretch their finances to have a place of their own.
 Throw in unanticipated expenses, a strong desire to personalize the premises, and the landscaping budgets often suffer.
 Relatively young, healthy, fast-growing shrubs help cost-effectively transform outdoor spaces.
 These rank among the popular flowering shrubs that mature quickly.

 - Forsythia: These iconic shrubs usher in spring with their brilliant yellow blooms and long graceful spread.
-The Forsythia generally grows more than two feet each year and matures to upwards of 9 feet with a matching spread radius.
+The Forsythia generally grows more than two feet yearly and matures to upwards of 9 feet with a matching spread radius.
 In terms of filling out corners of the property or a standalone splash of spring color, few rival the Forsythia.

-- Hydrangea: Although Hydrangeas can also perform as trees or climbing vines, they remain a popular shrub of choice.
+- Hydrangea: Although Hydrangeas can perform as trees or climbing vines, they remain a popular shrub of choice.
 Providing extensive, colorful blue, white, pink, and lavender blooms, they remain eye-catching.
 Homeowners often deploy them as standalone shrubs or line fences and hardscapes.
 But the good news for people with underdeveloped landscapes is that some varieties grow more than 2 feet annually, 5 feet tall, and spread upwards of 6 feet.

-- Privet: Property owners widely employ Privet shrubs to form front yard hedgerows along or the inside of picket fences.
+- Privet: Property owners widely employ Privet shrubs to form front yard hedgerows along or inside picket fences.
 The deep green foliage and subtle spring-through-summer blooms deliver a dense, lush appearance.
 Privet hedgerows typically grow more than 24 inches annually and reach heights of 15 feet.
 That makes them a valuable perimeter asset that can help articulate a property.